Thoughts and Encouragements for Wounded Helpers

 By the way, it is good to let that metaphor of the three 'positions' be what it is, a metaphor, and not to elevate the possible positions or drives to 'ways of being', '(partial) personalities' or anything like that.
 The child we once were is not 'in' us any longer, as an 'Inner Child'; there are only memories of past experiences, thought patterns, expressions and feelings from our childhood that are sometimes easily called to the surface by association from something happening in the present, and these memories can then influence our speaking, thinking, feeling and behaving (if we allow it to do so, that is).

-constitutes God's way to take us away from the F-positions, irrespective
+is what constitutes God’s way to take us away from the F-positions,

-whether they can be identified as an inner Child without God, an inner
+irrespective whether they can be identified as an inner Child without God,

-parent alienated from God or Adult separated from God.
+an inner parent alienated from God or Adult separated from God.
+One Mediator

-One Mediator has been given Who can free our clogged connection channel to
+has been given Who can free our clogged connection channel to God: Jesus

-Our tendencies to think, feel, speak and act in an F-way are more profound
+Christ!
+Our tendencies to think, feel, speak and act in an F-way are more

 In God's presence we may confess these tendencies and their sour fruit,